It Doesn’t Have to Take Years.

 Conquer Stage Fright Step 3: TEST AND OBSERVE WHAT WORKS FOR YOU

-- Situational strategies: look for ways to arrange the space or yourself, prepare (not over-prepare), what to wear, what or who to have with you, etc. that help you.
+- Situational strategies: look for ways to arrange the space yourself, prepare (not over-prepare), what to wear, what or who to have with you, etc., that help you.

-- Physical strategies: maybe keep moving before the performance begins, or meditate, exercise or do some Energy Work*.
-Find the physical calming strategies that work for YOU.
+- Physical strategies: perhaps it will help you keep moving before the performance begins, meditate, exercise, or do some Energy Work*.
+Find the physical calming techniques that work for YOU.

-- Psychological strategies: very often our brain-triggered fears are rooted in past “learning” experiences, especially not so pleasant ones that involved being visible to others, or perhaps embarrassed or ashamed.
-When we take the emotional charge off of those old experiences, very often it clears up the triggered brain response in the present.
+- Psychological strategies: Our brain-triggered fears are often rooted in past “learning” experiences, especially not-so-pleasant ones that involved being visible to others or perhaps embarrassed or ashamed.
+When we take the emotional charge off of those old experiences, it often clears up the triggered brain response in the present.

 So, the bottom line?
 No, it doesn’t have to take decades to conquer stage fright, performance anxiety, test anxiety, fear of public speaking, etc. (or other emotional issues).

-Getting the right perspective and finding the right techniques will put you in the driver’s seat.
+Finding the right perspective and using the right techniques will put you in the driver’s seat.